-Much has been written about the red flags employers need to look out for when considering job candidates, but what about when the shoe is on the other foot?
-From having a bad feeling about a job interview to receiving a job offer that doesn’t feel right, there are plenty of reasons to be extra cautious before you commit to accepting a job offer.
+Much has been written about the red flags employers need to look out for when considering job candidates — but what about when the shoe is on the other foot?
+From having a bad feeling about a job interview to receiving a job offer that just doesn’t feel right, there are plenty of reasons to be extra cautious before you commit to accepting a job offer.

 The truth is that you’re interviewing your prospective employer just as much as they’re interviewing you.
 And, if they’re waving more red flags than at a matador convention, chances are you’ll soon regret taking the job.
-So, when you’re going through the process of looking for your dream job, here are 10 red flags in job interviews — and beyond — to watch out for before you sign a job offer.
+So, when you’re going through the process of looking for your dream job, here are the biggest red flags in job interviews to watch out for before you sign a job offer.

 Red flag: The interviewer is late